MaMegamind/LinkBridgeForked/README.md

 ## 📌 Notes

-- 🧠 Works out of the box — no need for Firebase or extra setup
+- 🧠 Works out of the box — no Firebase or 3rd-party setup needed
-- 📥 Handles install → open flow (deferred links)
+- 📥 Supports install → open flows (deferred links)
-- 📊 Includes analytics for tracking link usage
+- 📊 Built-in lightweight analytics
-- 👯 Fully supports App Links (Android) and Universal Links (iOS)
+- 👯 Full support for App Links (Android) and Universal Links (iOS)

+---

+# ⚠ Important

+- You **must initialize** the plugin with a valid **App Key** for it to work.
+- If no key is provided, the plugin will not handle links.